derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Company Manager** - Create an hierarchy of classes - abstract class Employee and subclasses HourlyEmployee, SalariedEmployee, Manager and Executive.
+**3) Company Manager** - Create an hierarchy of classes - abstract class Employee and subclasses HourlyEmployee, SalariedEmployee, Manager and Executive.
 Every one's pay is calculated differently, research a bit about it.
 After you've established an employee hierarchy, create a Company class that allows you to manage the employees.
 You should be able to hire, fire and raise employees.
   - [ ] Go
   - [ ] Java